UniqueEpiphany/Philosophy/WorkExperience/InformalInterview.md

 ### Questions to ask

 Kyel mentioned that you are managing multiple teams, can you give me some information about these teams?
+Since you manage multiple teams, I am sure they cooperate a lot.
+Do these teams do cross-team projects?
+How many and what kind of open positions you team have?

 ```
 Ask about the projects they are currently working on.